Skip to main content

 SELECT * FROM <credential_name>.airports WHERE country='Iceland'

-Note that <credential_name> refers to the name of the PostgreSQL credential specified in RAW.
+Note that <credential_name> refers to the name of the PostgreSQL credential specified.
 For instance, if the credential is named db01, then the aforementioned query would be formulated as follows:

 SELECT * FROM db01.airports WHERE country='Iceland';